OpenPrograms/OpenPrograms.ru/mc/README.md

 ![Screenshot 1](http://computercraft.ru/uploads/monthly_04_2016/post-7-0-02123500-1459869189.png)
 ![Screenshot 2](http://computercraft.ru/uploads/monthly_04_2016/post-7-0-87499400-1459869194.png)

-It even can be run on robots.
+It can be even run on robots.

-The basis of the GUI is a well-known Linux program, Midnight Commander, and, of course, Norton Commander.
+The GUI was inspired by a well-known Linux program, Midnight Commander, and, of course, Norton Commander.

-The GUI of the program has two panels: left and right ones.
-Each one lists files and directories that are stored on the computer's HDDs or floppies.
-The directories have `/` at the end of their's names, and are listed at the top of the lists.
+The program GUI has two panels, to the left and to the right.
+Each one lists files and directories stored on the computer's HDDs or floppies.
+The directories have `/` at the end of their names, and are displayed on the top of the lists.

-Below, there's a command prompt, and the list of the actions that can be invoked by pressing a corresponding functional (`Fx`) key.
+Below it is a command prompt, and a list of the actions invoked by pressing a corresponding functional (`Fn`) key.

 Use arrow keys to navigate through the files, and pressing the `Tab` key moves the focus to another panel.
-The `Enter` key is used to run a program, or go to directory.
-To run a program, and pass some arguments, hold `Ctrl`, and press `Enter`.
-The name of program will be copied to the command prompt.
+The `Enter` key is used to run a program or go to a directory.
+To run a program and pass it arguments, hold `Ctrl` and press `Enter`.
+The name of program will be pasted to the command prompt.
 Type the arguments, and press `Enter`.

 Also, you can press `Alt` + `Enter` to hide MC.